-B23 Currency risk (or foreign exchange risk) arises on financial instruments that are denominated in a foreign currency, ie in a currency other than the functional currency in which they are measured.
-For the purpose of this SB-FRS, currency risk does not arise from financial instruments that are non-monetary items or from financial instruments denominated in the functional currency.

-B24 A sensitivity analysis is disclosed for each currency to which an entity has significant exposure.
+- B23 Currency risk (or foreign exchange risk) arises on financial instruments that are denominated in a foreign currency, ie in a currency other than the functional currency in which they are measured.
+For the purpose of this SB-FRS, currency risk does not arise from financial instruments that are non-monetary items or from financial instruments denominated in the functional currency. - B24 A sensitivity analysis is disclosed for each currency to which an entity has significant exposure.

-Other price risk

-- B25 Other price risk arises on financial instruments because of changes in, for example, commodity prices or equity prices.
+Other price risk - Other price risk arises on financial instruments because of changes in, for example, commodity prices or equity prices.
 To comply with paragraph 40, an entity might disclose the effect of a decrease in a specified stock market index, commodity price, or other risk variable.
 For example, if an entity gives residual value guarantees that are financial instruments, the entity discloses an increase or decrease in the value of the assets to which the guarantee applies. - B26 Two examples of financial instruments that give rise to equity price risk are (a) a holding of equities in another entity and (b) an investment in a trust that in turn holds investments in equity instruments.
 Other examples include forward contracts and options to buy or sell specified quantities of an equity instrument and swaps that are indexed to equity prices.
-The fair values of such financial instruments are affected by changes in the market price of the underlying equity instruments. - B27 In accordance with paragraph 40(a), the sensitivity of profit or loss (that arises, for example, from instruments classified as at fair value through profit or loss and impairment of available-for-sale financial assets) is disclosed separately from the sensitivity of equity (that arises, for example, from instruments classified as available for sale). - B28 Financial instruments that an entity classifies as equity instruments are not remeasured.
+The fair values

+- of such financial instruments are affected by changes in the market price of the underlying equity instruments. - B27 In accordance with paragraph 40(a), the sensitivity of profit or loss (that arises, for example, from instruments measured at fair value through profit or loss) is disclosed separately from the sensitivity of other comprehensive income (that arises, for example, from investments in equity instruments whose changes in fair value are presented in other comprehensive income). - B28 Financial instruments that an entity classifies as equity instruments are not remeasured.
 Neither profit or loss nor equity will be affected by the equity price risk of those instruments.
 Accordingly, no sensitivity analysis is required.